brianc/node-postgres-docs/content/guides/2-async-express.md

 slug: /guides/async-express
 ---

 My preferred way to use node-postgres (and all async code in node.js) is with `async/await`.
-I find it makes reasoning about control-flow easier and allows me to write more concice and maintainable code.
+I find it makes reasoning about control-flow easier and allows me to write more concise and maintainable code.

 This is how I typically structure express web-applications with node-postgres to use `async/await`: